-- 5.965.102 The Small Scale Urban Extension Study concluded that it is accessible to employment opportunities in NE Swindon and retail and leisure facilities also in NE Swindon.
+5.103 The Small Scale Urban Extension Study concluded that it is accessible to employment opportunities in north east Swindon and retail and leisure facilities also in north east Swindon.
 However such accessibility is subject to direct access over the A419, particularly by walking and cycling.
-In landscape terms development south of Kingsdown Lane is more appropriate than north of it. - 5.975.103 In order to provide for the essential infrastructure, particularly crossing the A419, a larger development is required than the initially identified 500 dwellings.
+In landscape terms development south of Kingsdown Lane is more appropriate than north of it.

+- 5.104 In order to provide for the essential infrastructure, particularly crossing the A419, a larger development is required than the initially identified 500 dwellings.
 Also, to provide for an on-site primary school of 2 forms of entry a residential development of between 1,600 and 2,000 dwellings is required.
-In consideration of the landscape north of Kingsdown Lane lower density housing is proposed in that area reducing the overall capacity. - 5.985.104 Access to Kingsdown shall be by more than one point.
-The primary access will be via a new bridge over the A419 linking into the Swindon urban area including walking and cycling. - 5.995.105 In order to deliver a sustainable development it is vital that the vehicular bridge is delivered early in the development.
+In consideration of the landscape north of Kingsdown Lane lower density housing is proposed in that area reducing the overall capacity. - 5.105 Access to Kingsdown shall be by more than one point.
+The primary access will be via a new bridge over the A419 linking into the Swindon urban area including walking and cycling. - 5.106 In order to deliver a sustainable development it is vital that the vehicular bridge is delivered early in the development.
 This may be secured through conditions relating to occupancy of residential units.
-Improvements to Cricklade Road shall be considered in the context of the proposed Kingsdown development and other developments. - 5.1005.106 It is important that any impact on Broad Blunsdon is minimised and mitigated for.
+Improvements to Cricklade Road shall be considered in the context of the proposed Kingsdown development and other developments.

+5.107 It is important that any impact on Broad Blunsdon is minimised and mitigated.

 The policy includes measures to reduce 'rat-running' and for the development to respect the context and character of the village.
 The area between the proposed development and Broad Blunsdon shall remain part of the countryside to maintain the separate identity of the village.

-- Swindon Small Scale Urban Extensions Study (2008) - Swindon Transport Strategy (2009) - A Consultation Draft Green Infrastructure Strategy for Swindon (2009) - A Green Infrastructure Strategy for Swindon 2010-2026: Revised Consultation Document (2011)
+- 5.108 Key evidence base documents include: - Swindon Small Scale Urban Extensions Study (2008); - Swindon Transport Strategy (2009); and - Swindon Borough Green Infrastructure Strategy 2010-2026: Revised Consultation Document (2011).

-- 5.1025.108 Kingsdown is a key component of the development strategy for the Borough and is linked to many policies and strategies listed in the evidence base.
-Effective management of development will be achieved through the application of this policy and through: - Alignment of proposals with other related (but non-planning) strategies identified in the "Evidence Base" above; - Implementation of the Infrastructure Delivery Plan; - A Developer Contributions Supplementary Planning Document; - Development Framework Plan, design codes and masterplan; - Continuing dialogue between the Borough Council, the local community and developers; and - The development management process.
+5.109 Kingsdown is a key component of the development strategy for the Borough and is linked to many policies and strategies listed in the evidence base.

+Indicative phasing of the delivery of Kingsdown is shown on Figure 13 to clarify when development will be delivered.
+Effective management of development will be achieved through the application of this policy and through:

+Alignment of proposals with other related (but non-planning) strategies identified in the "Evidence Base" above;

+Implementation of the Infrastructure Delivery Plan;

+Swindon and Wiltshire Local Enterprise Partnership;

+- A Developer Contributions Supplementary Planning Document;

+- Development framework plan, design codes and masterplan; - Continuing dialogue between the Borough Council, the local community and developers; and - The development management process.

+Figure 12 13 - Kingsdown (East of the A419)

-Figure 12 - Kingsdown (Esat of the A419)
+Figure 12 13 - Kingsdown (East of the A419)